 Genetic screening is not a diagnostic process.
 It can identify the need for further testing, and identify potential risk for a rare disease, but it is not accurate at diagnosing one.
 Sometimes it’s accuracy is overestimated, and this can cause confusion and worry.
 However when combined with genetic counseling services, it can be an important first step in reaching a diagnosis, and in ensuring a correct and timely diagnosis.

 Not everyone has genetic screening options close to them.
 It can involve a great deal of travelling, and logistical challenges, all of which can hinder access.
 Moving genetic screening and counseling online, where possible, is going a long way towards improving accessibility to all rare disease patients and their families.

 A lack of awareness about genetic screening, the options for genetic testing and the support available through genetic counseling services, creates challenges in ensuring patients have access to the right testing options and guidance throughout the testing process.

-Awareness about genetic syndromes in general is very low, amongst both medical and non-medical people, and this in turn is a large hindrance when it comes to improving accessibility for those who need it.
+Awareness about genetic syndromes in general is very low and this in turn is a large hindrance when it comes to improving accessibility for those who need it.

 Lack of support

 Genetic screening can be a difficult process.
 It can be long, and frustrating, and depending on its results, be very challenging for all those involved.
 It often raises more questions than it answers, and ensuring people receive the right support through the process is crucial to not only emotionally supporting patients, but also crucial in ensuring they receive the right support for whatever risk of or rare disease they might be facing.